• About

 Instructions

 • Rinse the corn husks and place them in a large bowl.
-Fill with warm water to cover and set aside.
+Cover with warm water and set aside to soften for at least 30 minutes.

-• Drain corn husks and carefully pat dry.
-Prepare your workstation by laying out several dry corn husks along with the prepared filling and masa.
-Place steamer rack in the Instant Pot and add about 1 cup of water.
+• Drain the softened corn husks and pat dry with a towel.
+Set up your workspace with husks smooth side up, prepared masa dough, and chicken filling.
+Place the steamer rack in the Instant Pot and add 1 cup of water.

-• If the masa looks undercooked, add a splash more water to the Instant Pot, and cook for an additional 10 minutes on high pressure.
+• Carefully remove one tamal to check doneness.
+The masa should pull away easily from the husk and feel set but tender.
+If undercooked, add ½ cup more water to the Instant Pot and cook for an additional 10 minutes on High Pressure.

-• To serve, unroll tamales from the husk and enjoy!
+• To serve, unwrap the tamales from the corn husks and enjoy warm.

 Notes